student-to-software-engineer/student-to-software-engineer/docs/1-introduction/2-are-there-jobs-yes.md

 ## Decline of Developers, Rise of "Operators"

+As the tech industry has matured, the tools and frameworks available to developers have become more powerful and efficient.

-Over the past decade, common areas of work that used to require full engineering teams have been turned into SaaS products and businesses.
+Additionally common areas of work that used to require full engineering teams have been turned into SaaS products and businesses.
 Need to process payments?
 Stripe.
 Need user authentication and identity management?
 Okta.
 Need a full data warehouse?
 Snowflake.
 Want to deploy your code?
 Vercel, Netlify, and AWS all have you covered.

 As these tools become more reliable and more powerful, companies need fewer people to build things from scratch.
 The recent productivity boost that AI tools and LLMs are providing has further reduced the number of developers needed to build new products.